exalt/exalt-ssr/README.md

 @exalt/ssr provides 2 functions to render web components on the server.

-- `loadBundle` - initalizes the DOM environment and loads the application bundle.
+- `loadBundle(path)` - initalizes the DOM environment and loads the application bundle.
-- `renderToString` - renders a component to a string.
+- `renderToString(component, callback)` - renders a component to a string.

-The DOM environment provided is a subset of the actual DOM apis and is designed to render exalt components, however as long as the required apis are provided any web component can be rendered.
+The DOM environment provided is a subset of the DOM spec and is designed to render exalt components, however as long as the required apis are provided any web component can be rendered.

-**Example**
+When a shadow root is detected it will be rendered as a [declarative shadow root](https://web.dev/declarative-shadow-dom/).

+**Example - Rendering the app component**
 ```js
 import { loadBundle, renderToString } from "@exalt/ssr";
 import path from "path";